 Tools such as OpenMP and CUDA are helping scientific applications achieve performance portability.
 However, do we understand the underlying compatibility challenges encountered by these tools?

-As applications begin to enable performance portability through the use of tools such a OpenMP and CUDA, they may encounter issues related to compability of tools used by different libraries they depend on.
-This document describes known incompatibilities between performance portability tools, as well as cases of successful interoperation between such tools.
+As applications begin to enable performance portability through the use of tools such a OpenMP and Compute Unified Device Architecture (CUDA), they may encounter issues related to compability of tools used by different libraries they depend on.
+This short document describes known incompatibilities between performance portability tools, as well as cases of successful interoperation between such tools.

 Thread Pool Incompatibilities

 OpenMP is a standard which describes an interface to a thread pool.

 Different compilers such as GNU and Intel have different implementations of thread pools.

 Other tools provide implementations of thread pools based on the

 Different implementations of thread pools are usually incompatible, because each implementation assumes it has ownership of all on-node hardware thread resources, and creates correspondingly many software threads.
 The software threads from different thread pool implementations then compete for the hardware thread resources.
 This contention may be somewhat manageable if, while one thread pool executes, the threads from all other thread pools are idle, but this is still a precarious situation.